oriluka/tic-tac-tato/README.md

 - will probably have to add server and db since heroku seemsm to only work with node.js and can't just do standalone pages.
 - get rid of composer.json and index.php probably.

+- looking grim, tried a bunch of things, prob gonna need to make a server and database or something.
+At least a server might not need a database.

 */